Smart Tickets

 When you enable Smart Tickets, you'll see a new tab on the left-hand toolbar called Tickets.
 This is where you can manage your queue.

-You will be able to search, sort, and filter your tickets, and there will be some out-of-the-box filters for you to use: All Open Tickets and My Open Tickets.
-To see ticket details and edit a ticket, click on the subject of the ticket to open the drawer.
+You can search, sort, and filter your tickets here.
+There are some out-of-the-box filters for you to use: All Open Tickets and My Open Tickets.
+To see ticket details and edit a ticket, click on the ticket's subject to open the drawer.

 There are a few important fields to pay attention to:

-You can also add custom fields and entities to Tickets if you need to configure Spiro to fit your processes.
-Clicking on the Details button will take you to the full Ticket record.
+You can also add custom fields and entities to Tickets if you want to configure Spiro to fit your unique processes.
+Clicking on the Details button takes you to the full Ticket record.

 Responding to Tickets

-Support agents can leverage Spiro's existing infrastructure to respond to tickets, either via Email, Call, or Text, while on the main ticket screen.
+Support agents can leverage Spiro's existing infrastructure to respond to tickets either via email, call or text while on the main ticket screen.
 If the user responds via email and a support email has been connected to the Support Desk, the reply will come from the support email.
-Spiro also knows to "thread" these emails so that when you go pull up the Contact Activities, there is only one activity for the whole ticket conversation.
+Spiro also knows to "thread" these emails so that when you pull up the Contact Activities, there is only one activity for the whole ticket conversation.

 The difference between Ticket Activities and Contact Activities

-When you open the main ticket record, you'll see that there are two buckets for activities: Ticket Activities and Contact Activities.
-It's important to understand the distinction.
+When you open the main ticket record, you'll see there are two buckets for activities: Ticket Activities and Contact Activities.

-Contact Activities: Every ticket is associated with a contact, so the Contact Activities tab will have all of the activities associated with that contact, even if they're not about the Ticket.
-This is so that when a support agent is responding to a ticket, they have full visibility into what other conversations the customer is having.
-For example, the support agent might notice that there are some sales conversations going on that they should know about.
-The whole idea behind Spiro's Smart Tickets is to increase the visibility between different teams using Spiro.
+Contact Activities: Every ticket is associated with a contact, so the Contact Activities tab will have all the activities associated with that contact, even if they're not about the ticket.
+This is so that when a support agent is responding to a ticket, they have full visibility into what other conversations are happening with the customer.
+For example, the support agent might notice that some sales conversations are going on they should know about.
+The whole idea behind Spiro's Smart Tickets is to increase the visibility among the different teams using Spiro.

 Viewing Smart Tickets in other parts of Spiro

-Since Smart Tickets are always associated with a contact in Spiro, it is very easy to view all the tickets that have been submitted by a contact and company.
-At both the contact and company level, there will be a new tab to store all the tickets that have been submitted by a contact.
-This means that before a sales rep goes to call on a customer, they will quickly be able to see If there are any outstanding support tickets they need to be aware of without having to go chase down the support team.
+Since Smart Tickets are always associated with a contact in Spiro, it is very easy to view all the tickets that a contact and company have submitted.
+At both the contact and company level, there is a tab to store all the submitted tickets from a contact.
+This means that before a sales rep goes to call on a customer, they can quickly see If there are any outstanding support tickets they need to be aware of without having to ask the support team.

 Reporting on Smart Tickets

-All Smart Ticket data will be sent to Spiro's Analytics platform, just like every other type of record in Spiro, for you to use in your reports and dashboards.
+Just like every other type of record in Spiro, all Smart Ticket data will be sent to Spiro's Analytics platform for you to use in your reports and dashboards.

 Smart Ticket Email Workflows